elgbar/EnumsK/README.md

 		455: 42
 		PLAYER1: "kh498" parsed as offline player #Do not use a type as an enum name eg player, console, tool as skript parsed them as %player%, %console% or %tool% item1 : iron sword named "%|Capability.PLAYER1|%"
+		sub enum TEST: #Need to include the word sub when declaring a sub enum
+			test1: "test"
+			test2: "testing"

 command /enum:
 	trigger: